“I cut myself because you wouldn’t let me cry.

 - Keeping the secret of self-harm is difficult and lonely.
 And it can have a detrimental effect on your relationships with friends and family members.

 - You can hurt yourself badly, even if you don’t mean to.
 It’s easy to misjudge the depth of a cut or end up with an infected wound.

-- You’re at risk for bigger problems down the line.
+- You’re at risk for more significant problems down the line.
 If you don’t learn other ways to deal with emotional pain, you increase your risk of major depression, drug and alcohol addiction, and suicide.

 - Self-harm can become addictive.
-It may start off as an impulse or something you do to feel more in control, but soon it feels like the cutting or self-harming is controlling you.
-It often turns into a compulsive behavior that seems impossible to stop.
+It may start as an impulse or something you do to feel more in control, but soon it feels like the cutting or self-harming controls you.
+It often turns into a compulsive behaviour that seems impossible to stop.

 Cutting is a way of reacting to emotional tension or pain.
 Try to figure out what feelings or situations are causing you to cut.
 Is it anger?
-Pressure to be perfect?
+The pressure to be perfect?
 Relationship trouble?
 A painful loss or trauma?
 Mean criticism or mistreatment?
-Identify the trouble you’re having, then tell someone about it.
+Identify the problem you’re having, then tell someone about it.
 Many people have trouble figuring this part out on their own.
 This is where a mental health professional can be helpful.

 How do I identify emotions that can lead to self-harm?